 - “Timbre target” (only valid if “Auto music” is choosen) : the standard “Balanced” can be adjusted on user preferences to Bright (sharp, more high frequencies) or Warm (darker, more low frequencies).
 Difference to “Balanced” is a slope of approximatively +-0.3dB/oct (exact value depends on measurements, distances and directivity) so nearly +2dB at 10kHz for “Sharp” and -2dB at 10kHz for “Warm”.

-- “LF target” (only valid if “Auto music” is choosen) : low frequency target is defined by cutoff frequency and level : hereunder “409” gives a +9dB level and a 40Hz cut.
+- “LF target” (only valid if “Auto music” is choosen) : low frequency target is defined by cutoff frequency and level for L+R : hereunder “409” gives a +9dB level and a 40Hz cut.
 Level at 40Hz cuttof freq is +9-3=+6dB.
 Level at 130Hz is half max level so +9/2=+4.5dB.
-Note that LF target for Auto Music is optimised for both speakers together (L+R).
-This means that to get a flat response for each separated channels, choose a value ending with 3 (ie 403 or 603), because L+R in low frequencies gives nearly +3dB compared to response of L or R alone.
+As LF target for Auto Music is optimised for both speakers together (L+R), so to get a flat response for each separated channels, choose a value ending with 3 (ie 403 or 603), because L+R in low frequencies gives nearly +3 or 4 dB compared to response of L or R separated.

 After the target curve is calculated, it is available in ‘My measurements’ as ‘target.drc’ so you may use this target for other purposes, ie with Sbragion’s DRC-FIR software.